American Civil War: The Soldier's Life

 The hardest work I have had since we got here was standing guard duty six hours night before last. —Private John T. Jones, Company D (Orange Light Infantry), First Regiment North Carolina Volunteers, May 8, 1861

-While not in battle, drilling, or standing guard the troops read, wrote letters (audio, adjust volume) to their loved ones and played any game they could devise, including baseball, cards and boxing matches.
+While not in battle, drilling, or standing guard, the troops read, wrote letters to their loved ones and played any game they could devise, including baseball, cards and boxing matches.
 One competition involved racing lice or cockroaches across a strip of canvas.
-The soldier's favorite beverage was coffee; however, alcohol was occasionally smuggled into camp.
+The soldier's favorite beverage was coffee, but alcohol was occasionally smuggled into camp.
+See also The American Civil War Soldier.

 "Penicillin had not been invented, so soldiers treated venereal diseases with herbs and minerals"